Edinburgh's Top Cocktail Bars

 [Image Credit: Twitter]

-Named Best Cocktail Bar at the i-on Magazine Food & Drink Awards, George Street's trendy Tigerlily has a reputation to be proud of, and with a finger held firmly on the pulse of global trends in mixology combined with staffmembers' own personal tastes and experiments, you can always be sure of true individuality and originality in their cocktail menu.
+With a reputation to be proud of, and with a finger held firmly on the pulse of global trends in mixology combined with staffmembers' own personal tastes and experiments, you can always be sure of true individuality and originality in Tigerlily’s cocktail menu.